Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 What is the average house price in Ethiopia as of 2026?

-As of early 2026, the average price for a typical residential property in urban Ethiopia is around 18 million Ethiopian Birr, which works out to approximately $140,000 USD or about 135,000 EUR, though prices in Addis Ababa tend to run higher at roughly 22 million Birr.
+As of early 2026, the estimated average purchase price for a residential property in Ethiopia is around 18 million Ethiopian birr (roughly 130,000 USD or 120,000 EUR) when you look at urban areas across the country, with Addis Ababa sitting higher at around 22 million birr (about 160,000 USD or 145,000 EUR) for a typical apartment or condo.

 How much have property prices increased in Ethiopia over the past 12 months?